 As the water around the islands is so clear, snorkelling and diving are big business.
-St Martin’s Dive School offers snorkelling safaris for as little as £25 per person, while Scilly Seal Snorkelling, on St Martin’s, allows you to get close to the locals for £49.
-Obviously dogs are not allowed on these trips but I couldn’t not mention them because they provide such a unique experience!
+St Martin’s Dive School offers snorkelling safaris for £25 per person, while Scilly Seal Snorkelling, on St Martin’s, allows you to get close to the locals for £49.
+Obviously dogs are not allowed on these trips but I couldn’t not mention them because are so unique!

 If you’re lucky enough to visit during one of the famous Low Tide Events – where you can walk between Tresco and Bryher – make sure you do it!
-For just a few hours, hundreds of people turn out for this uniquely Scillonian experience, which has a distinct party atmosphere.
+Hundreds of people turn out for this uniquely Scillonian experience, which has a distinct party atmosphere.

 Each of the five islands has its own individual personality with lots to offer visitors.
 Whether you’re keen to get off the beaten track or explore the beautiful beaches, you’ll be spoilt for choice.

 The Walk Scilly festival, which takes place twice a year in spring and autumn, attracts people from around the UK.
 It offers an interesting programme of walks – all led by local guides – and is a great way to explore and find out more about the islands’ history.
 Dogs are welcome to join in the fun, as long as they are kept on lead.